 The fruit for this Pinot Noir is sourced from sustainable vineyards found throughout the Russian River Valley AVA.
+The extreme flux of warm days and cool fog-laden nights make the vineyards of this region excellent for growing bright, vivid Pinot Noir grapes.
 Dense redwood forests trap heat during the day and channel cool sea breezes off the Pacific Coast in the evenings.
-This temperature fluctuation strengthens the skins and helps set optimum sugar levels.
+This temperature fluctuation strengthens the skins and helps set optimum sugar levels,

 The grapes are carefully hand-sorted and destemmed as whole berries after harvesting.
 The fruit is then collected into open-top fermentors allowing the skins to impart color and tannin to the naturally free-run juice.
 Small bladder punch-downs are applied 2-3 times daily for a total of 21 days with skins intact.
 Some natural malolactic fermentation does take place during the barrel aging process.